Who is in the running to replace Imran Khan as Pakistan prime minister?

 “We can then start working on transparent elections and the journey towards restoration of democracy and an end to economic crisis can then begin,” the PPP chairman further said.

 Mr Sharif is the brother of former prime minister Nawaz Sharif and has been the leader of the opposition in the National Assembly since August 2018.
-He is also the current leader of the PML-N and took charge after his brother, who formed the party, was disqualified from holding office and is currently in London.
+He is also the current leader of the PML-N and took charge after his brother, who formed the party and is currently in London, was disqualified from holding office.

 Mr Sharif has been a politician for over two and a half decades and has thrice served as the chief minister of Punjab, Pakistan’s wealthiest state, making him the longest-serving head of the province.